Thank you for reading our post, please rate this article at the end.

 In other situations, fair fights can be witnessed when a fight is considered morally just or equitable.

 In most cases, combatants engaging in a fair fight claim to be fighting for something, but in reality, they’re just fighting to be seen fighting.
-Plus, neither of the parties usually wants a severe outcome.
-It’s like showboating, which is why the idea of a fair fight is complex and nuanced.
-It’s also arbitrary.
-It’s like telling one of the combatants not to use a high ground because it’s unfair.
+Additionally, neither party typically wants a severe outcome.
+It’s akin to showboating, which is why the concept of a fair fight is complex and nuanced.

 But ultimately, my thought on this is that street fights shouldn’t be fair, regardless of the circumstances or your values.
 You can’t put your life on the pretext of upholding fairness while your aggressor cares less about it.